 Karen Marie Moland, Professor, Centre for International Health Department of Global Public Health and Primary Care, UiB

-Lynn Morgan, Professor emerita, University of Mount Holyoke, USA
+Lynn Morgan, Professor Emerita, Mount Holyoke College, USA

 Getnet Tadele, Professor, Department of Sociology, Addis Ababa University, Ethiopia

 Agnieszka Kościańska, Professor, Institute of ethnology and cultural anthropology, University of Warsaw, Poland

 Through the lenses of ‘reproductive governance’ we will scrutinize the articulation between global policies/conventions and socio-political conditions that have implications for people’s reproductive health and rights.
 With particular emphasis on fertility control and safe abortion, we will analyse a series of cases from different theoretical and methodological angles to foster critical thinking on a set of gendered reproductive health challenges.

 During the course, faculty and students will together unpack and analyse:

 - global governance structures and international conventions regulating the field of reproductive health and rights

 - the interplay between policy, legislation, and moral discourse relating to women’s reproductive rights

 - young men and women’s agency to handle their fertility within given legal, socio-economic, cultural and religious contexts